 I decked up in my white and white unto otondo levels.
-Wore my waist bag with the golden color padlock on it.
-With the padlock on my waist, I held onto the bag with one hand just in case.”
+I wore my waist bag with the golden colour padlock on it.
+With the lock on my waist, I held onto the bag with one hand just in case.”
 You know you can’t trust all these people”.

 I rocked it throughout my camp days.
-It sure made me popular.
+It sure made me famous.

 From the hilarious adventures of David, I have compiled some guides to help prospective corp members